-When Should the Measure be Used?
+When should the scale be used?

-It should be administered after project activities have been implemented for some time because the measure refers to participants' past experiences with project activities.
+It should be administered after project activities have been implemented for some time because the scale refers to participants' past experiences with project activities.

-Who Should be Interviewed?
+Who should be interviewed?

 Respondents should include individuals who have directly participated in project activities.
 Respondents with repeated or substantial engagement with the project may be best positioned to share their experience with the project's respect for dignity.